Anneli Lax: Career

-Though she was involved with reforming mathematics education for high school and college students in New York, she didn't like panel discussions at conferences.
-Especially when she was meant to reply immediately to preceding remarks by fellow panelists.
+Though she was involved with reforming mathematics education for high school and college students in New York, she didn't like panel discussions at conferences, especially when she was meant to reply immediately to preceding remarks by fellow panelists.
 Anneli said she was a slow listener and reader.
 She believed her responses were “not ready for public consumption when my turn comes.”

 An insert from her writing at the Mathematics as a Humanistic Discipline Session stated:

-“I am convinced that the use of language- reading, writing, listening and speaking is essential part of learning anything, and especially mathematics.”
+"I am convinced that the use of language- reading, writing, listening and speaking is essential part of learning anything, and especially mathematics."

 Anneli knew from her experience as teacher, that students learn new material easily when they are able to connect to their past experiences or the outside world.
-She looked at the mandated syllabi from 6th-8th grade New York middle schools for “integrated math sequences” and she found that because so many topics covered, there was little time for students to connect mathematics outside of the classroom before they were tested.
+She looked at the mandated syllabi from 6th-8th grade New York middle schools for “integrated math sequences” and she found that because so many topics were covered, there was little time for students to connect mathematics outside of the classroom before they were tested.

 A keystone in Lax's work of reforming education was the emphasis on listening.
 She taught pre-calculus classes by asking her students to explain the meaning behind exponential functions orally and written accounts of how they solved the problem.
 She believed listening to the students’ ideas would improve students’ performance and attitude about mathematics.

 She was a member of the New York Academy of Sciences.

-In 1993, one of the last projects Anneli worked on with her husband, was the Parent's Guide.
+In 1993, one of the last projects Lax worked on with her husband was the Parent's Guide.
 Parent's Guide constructed a basic mathematics list for adults to use to help their children with their schoolwork.

 In 1995, the Mathematical Association of America awarded Lax its highest recognition, the Gung-Hu Award for Distinguished Service, for her contributions to mathematical publishing and education in a broad sense.